kjolley/BIGSdb_documentation/user_projects.rst

 Adding isolates to a user project following a query
 ***************************************************
 Perform an isolate database query.
-If you have set up a project, there will be a link in the results header box.
-Select your project and click 'Add these records'.
+If you have set up a project, there will be a link 'Add to project' in the results header box.
+Click to expand this, select your project and click 'Add these records'.

 .. image:: /images/user_projects/user_projects3.png